collective/collective.revisionmanager/README.rst

 .. image:: https://travis-ci.org/collective/collective.revisionmanager.svg?branch=master
     :target: https://travis-ci.org/collective/collective.revisionmanager

 collective.revisionmanager is a Plone add-on that lets you manage Products.CMFEditions histories.
-It can be used with Plone 4.3.x at the moment.
+It can be used with Plone 5.0 and Plone 4.3.
+You will need Products.CMFEditions version >= 2.2.16.

 Features
 --------